basp/nanibot/README.md

 Both of them are implemented as a handler for the `nani_event` process.
 Everything is boilerplate mostly except for the `handle_event/2` function.

+The `greeter` module is quite simply, it responds to the `names` event and emits a basic greeting that is customized when there's only a single other person in the channel.
+The `markov_respond` module uses the registered `markov_server` service that can be used to generate responses.
+The markov generator service is described in a seperate section.

+> Note that even though `markov_server` and `nani_bot` do work well together,
+> they are totally obvious about eachother and should remain so.
+The only way
+> they should be related is via an `gen_event` module registed as a handler
+> to the `nani_event` process.

 You can see that from inside the handler, you can easily interact with the bot using the `nani_bot` registered process.
 As mentioned before you can easily use the `say/2` and `emote/2` functions for basic responses and for